MAILARAMSAICHAITANYA2004/Leet-Code/leetcode/1584/README.md

 1. Start from a random node (we use `0` here), add it to the minimum spanning tree (MST).
 1. From all the edges connecting nodes in the MST and those outside of the MST, find the edge with the mimimal cost, and add the corresponding node to the MST.
 1. Repeat Step 2 until all the nodes are added into the MST.

+The solution employs a greedy approach to find the minimum cost to connect all points in a 2D space using Prim's algorithm.
+It initializes an array to track the minimum distances to unconnected nodes and a seen array to mark connected nodes.
+Starting from an arbitrary point, it repeatedly updates the distances to all unconnected neighbors based on the Manhattan distance.
+It then selects the next closest unconnected point, adds its distance to the total cost, and marks it as connected.
+This process continues until all points are connected, and the total cost is returned.

 ```cpp
 // OJ: https://leetcode.com/problems/min-cost-to-connect-all-points/